httpwg/http-extensions/draft-ietf-httpbis-priority.md

 prioritize.

 There can be scenarios where a server will need to schedule multiple incremental and non-incremental responses at the same urgency level.
-The competing uses of such responses can present difficulties for scheduling; strictly abiding the guidance presented here might lead to sub-optimal results at the client.
-The following are example of such challenges, a server strictly abiding rules could find that early requests prevent serving of later requests.
+Strictly abiding the scheduling guidance based on urgency and request generation order might lead to sub-optimal results at the client, as early non-incremental responses might prevent serving of incremental responses issued later.
+The following are examples of such challenges.

 1. At the same urgency level, a non-incremental request for a large resource followed by an incremental request for a small resource.